123wowow123/chronopin/content.md

 Add more descriptive content inside your <title> tag.
 Make it unique, and relevant to best describe the page content.
 Use our Keyword Research Tool to find relevant keyword ideas for title tag.

 Before Usable:

-links should be external cleanup edit should prompt to navigate away ++ main should not scroll to middle on back ++ fix tags with continuous space enter suggest tag
-Comment cleanup/backup +
-search needs relavant sort +
+edit should prompt with modal to navigate away ++ clearing search should not move out of create page only search page should navigate to main+ links should be external cleanup add twitter html to search indexing search should have today button in best match mode Comment cleanup/backup +

-private group +
+suggest tag +

 Before Usable Bug:
-clearing search should not move out of create page+ Main timeline should remain in background for speedup
+Main timeline should remain in background for speedup fix tags with continuous space enter main should not scroll to middle on back ++

 Bugs:
 scrolling